rorycl/firstgo/README.md

 ### Configuration & Customisation

-The provided example configuration file sets out the images representing "pages" and the clickable area on each.
+The configuration file sets out the images representing "pages" and the clickable area on each.
 Each "Zone" is the top left and bottom right of a rectangle.
-Notes, in markdown format, can also be added.
+Notes can also be added in markdown format.
 See the provided [config.yaml](./config.yaml) for an example.

-The styling and render templates may be easily customised by editing the the css file in `static` and the two [golang templates](https://www.digitalocean.com/community/tutorials/how-to-use-templates-in-go). templates in `templates`.
+The styling and render templates can be easily customised by editing the the css file in `static` and the two [golang templates](https://www.digitalocean.com/community/tutorials/how-to-use-templates-in-go). templates in `templates`.